SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Threats to Validity

 \section{Threats to Validity}

-\textit{Internal Validity.} The fitness functions used by NSGA2 (image quality, gender bias and ethnic bias) are measured using automated tools, which may be imprecise.
-While a human-in-the-loop process, where humans evaluate objectives at each iteration of the NSGA2, may be more precise, it could be less efficient or even infeasible given the large number of images generated and evaluated by \tool.
+\paragraph{Internal Validity.} The fitness functions used by NSGA2 (image quality, gender bias and ethnic bias) are measured using automated tools, which may be imprecise.
+Although a human-in-the-loop process, in which humans evaluate the objectives at each iteration of the NSGA2, may be more precise, it could be less efficient or even infeasible given the large number of images generated and evaluated by \tool.
 To mitigate this threat, we relied only on automated approaches that have been effectively adopted in previous work to assess image quality and bias with a high level of accuracy \cite{berger2023stableyolo,gong2024greenstableyolooptimizinginferencetime,fadahunsi_how_2025}.
 Additional metrics and approaches to automatically evaluate image quality and bias could be assessed in future work.
 Another threat concerns the binary gender and limited ethnicity classification addressed in our study.
-While we agree that the classifications considered in our study partially reflect reality, we also argue that automatically assessing non-binary genders and multiple ethnicities in artificially generated images could be more challenging and error-prone, as also highlighted by previous studies \cite{fadahunsi_how_2025,sami_case_2023,luccioni_stable_2023}.
+We acknowledge that the classifications considered in our study may partially reflect reality, however automatically assessing non-binary genders and multiple ethnicities in artificially generated images could be more challenging and error-prone, as also highlighted by previous studies \cite{fadahunsi_how_2025,sami_case_2023,luccioni_stable_2023}.
 The energy measurement poses another threat to the internal validity of our study as measurements may be influenced by other processes running in the background.
 Although we cannot fully ensure that no other process was running in the background, we made sure to kill all main and heavy processes and followed standard guidelines by including an idle time of one minute between each run of \tool.

-\textit{Construct Validity.} Search-based algorithms and text-to-image generation models are stochastic by nature.
+\paragraph{Construct Validity.} Search-based algorithms and text-to-image generation models are stochastic by nature.
 To mitigate this threat, we performed multiple runs for each algorithm employed in our evaluation and generated multiple images for each input prompt.
 Finally, we adopted specific statistical tests, post-hoc effect sizes, and Type I correction methods to assess the obtained results.